History of the Punta Gorda Charlotte Library

 Some have dated the library’s beginning to 1905, but local historian Vernon Peeples cannot substantiate any documentation to support that claim.
 Newspaper articles from the Florida Union Times and the Punta Gorda Herald support the 1908 opening date.

-The library remained at the Women’s Club building until 1958 when land was donated for a new library.
-Local craftsmen and contractors donated their labor for the new library at 260 Retta Esplanade in what is now the parking lot of the Event Center.
+3. The library remained at the Women’s Club building until 1958 when land was donated for a new library.
+Local craftsmen and contractors donated their labor for a new library at 260 Retta Esplanade in what is now the parking lot of the Event Center.